Behavioral-Technology-Group/Pavlok_Node_Module/README.md

 });
 ```

-This spins up a server on Port `3000`, initializes the Pavlok module and logs you in.
+This spins up a server on port 3000.  (ex: http://localhost:3000/).
+It initializes the Pavlok module and logs you in.
 Now you can start sending the stimuli to your device.

 If you would like to configure a custom port for the local mode, you can do so by passing a custom options object as the third paramater to the `init` method.
 Make sure to mention the port in the callback URL of application you created [here](http://pavlok-mvp.herokuapp.com/oauth/applications)